 The injections stopped, and my vision improved.
-At my lowest point, I had less than 10% vision, is what he told me.
+At my lowest point, I had less than 10% vision.
 If I covered my good eye, I really couldn’t see anything.

 I remember being in the retina specialist’s office looking at the eye chart, and they put the big E up on the board, and it had a lighted background.
 The way my vision was affected, the square box that the E was on was just a squiggly shape, more like an oval that was misshapen.
 The E looked nothing like an E. It looked more like a snake.